-Given the current state of the national economy and its impact on states, the NMCD's three-year plan for sustaining reentry initiatives will necessarily focus on the use of existing resources and targeted department restructuring.
-As NMCD moves forward with its reentry initiatives and corresponding staff development, a natural shift in staffing needs will occur.
-NMCD will identify key staff in the department and move them to critical positions needed for the success and sustainability of the department's reentry initiatives.
+Reentry will identify key staff in the department and move them to critical positions needed for the success and sustainability of the department's reentry initiatives.
 This restructuring will necessarily be coupled with macro-level organizational change and micro-level professional development.
-NMCD's actions taken to ensure sustainability will also involve an ongoing evaluative process to ensure that policy decisions are garnering desired results.
+Reentry's actions taken to ensure sustainability will also involve an ongoing evaluative process to ensure that policy and operational decisions are garnering desired results through the following strategies: